-This federation will respond to any concern about Prevent as a Safeguarding concern and will report in the usual way using local Safeguarding Procedures.
+The Federation will respond to any concern about Prevent as a Safeguarding concern and will report in the usual way using local Safeguarding Procedures.
 We will seek to work in partnership, undertaking risk assessments where appropriate and proportionate to risk, building our children's resilience to radicalisation.
-We will make referrals into CHANNEL where the risk is identified and the pupil/student may need de radicalisation.
+We will make referrals into CHANNEL where the risk is identified and the pupil/student may need de-radicalisation.

-The federation is committed to providing effective filtering and monitoring systems, this will include monitoring the activities of children when on-line in the school/college and actions taken relevant to the activity.
+The Federation is committed to providing effective filtering and monitoring systems, this will include monitoring the activities of children when on-line in the school/college and actions taken relevant to the activity.

-The federation will use the relevant forms to record any concerns, keeping records which will be treated as a Child Protection Record, storing them as appropriate. (cross reference here to forms being used)
+The Federation will use the relevant forms to record any concerns, keeping records which will be treated as a Child Protection Record, storing them as appropriate.
+Staff complete 'Child Protection / Welfare Concern Report Forms'.

-3.7 Child Sexual Exploitation (Child Protection)
+3.7 Child Sexual Exploitation & CRE- children at risk of exploitation (Child Protection)